denudge/KanjiKing-for-Android/doc/README.rst

 * Hints based on primitives (only available in German)
 * Actively used and maintained
 * Search Kanjis in phrases, by reading, stroke count or radical and see your learning status
+* Show up to 5 most important words for each Kanji

 Learning order
 --------------